 In a corporation, there can be both common and preferred shares issued.
 Preferred stock will typically come with dividend preference and the right to a portion of assets if the company dissolves.
 Since an LLC does not distribute stocks, certain preferential rights can be granted to members, which will be laid out in the Operating Agreement.

 If you need help with learning if an LLC can issue stock you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.”
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.”